"I'm a control freak by nature, and I feel like if I don't have any control, I get really anxious. I need to be able to have that say."

 What Zendaya Teaches Us About Type 6 Potential

-Her preparation isn't despite the anxiety—it's because of it.
-Her strategic thinking isn't separate from her fear of things going wrong—it's the direct response.
+Her preparation isn't despite the anxiety.
+It's because of it.
+Her strategic thinking isn't separate from her fear of things going wrong.
+It's the direct response.

 Type 6s at their best don't stop scanning for threats.
 They get better at assessing which threats are real.
 They build systems of support.
 They find people worth trusting.
 They channel nervous energy into productive preparation rather than paralysis.